echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

    * `lcm_summary`: a summary dataframe containing population, excess lung cancer mortality, and lung cancer mortality rates
    * `output_dir`: a filepath string of the location of the output directory
    * `f_out`: the name of the file output category (will append additional information)
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
+   * `dpm_summary`: an optional summary dataframe containing population, excess cancer incidence, and cancer incidence rates
 2. Outputs: None
 3. Methodology:
    1. Merges the summary dataframes together